pmean/build-website/text/05/OptimalThreshold.md

 > sense or not.
 Will clinicians need a Black/White response or will they
 > tolerate shades of gray?
 Will they accept a test that provides a
 > continuum of values or will that be perceived as too complicated or
 > too messy?
-If they won\'t tolerate a continuum, maybe they will still
+If they won't tolerate a continuum, maybe they will still
 > tolerate a test that has three or four levels rather than two.
 >
-> Let\'s assume that the clinicians need a black/white response.
+> Let's assume that the clinicians need a black/white response.
 A lot
 > of writing on the ROC curve suggests a rather simple choice: pick the
 > value where the ROC curve is closest to the upper left hand corner.
 > This approach is perhaps a bit too simplistic.
 You need to do a